nise/gini/README.md

 console.log(result); // = 0.5415730337078651
 ```

-For data sets in any other order, use the `unordered` function:
+For data sets that are *not* already ordered ascendingly, use the slower `unordered` function:

 ```javascript
 var gini = require("gini");